 Give Trump a stage, and you will hear the words witch hunt, deranged, sick, Trump hater, corrupt, and, of course, election interference repeatedly.
 If you are unfortunate enough to get a campaign solicitation from Trump, it will be more about his legal problems than about anything else.
 The main references to President Biden will be about his corruption and age.
 If policies are discussed, you will read about the Southern border being overrun, wokeness, crime, and very few other things.
 (If you were Trump, you would not want to talk about the economy, except for inflation, either.)

 Imagine, for a moment, a 2024 election season where Trump was not running.
 Such a campaign would be different.
 President Biden’s age would still be an issue, but discussions of policy would be unavoidable.
 America would be on track for a better, more substantive election.

 Trump’s legal problems, if you think about it, are the elephant in the 2024 room.
 They are the election interference, and one person is responsible for it—Donald Trump.
 Any decent human being facing the mountain of legal problems Trump faces would realize that discussion of the problems would preempt discussion of significant issues.
 Trump is not a decent human being.
 He could give a damn about something other than himself.
 He does not.

 Trump could make the election interference referenced in his victimization campaign go away by dropping out.
 He will not.

 If we are going to keep Trump out of the White House, we, the voters, must take matters into our own hands.
 We need to use the right to vote and execute our responsibility as citizens to speak out against a candidate who should not be running for president.

 J.E.
-Dean is a retired attorney and public affairs consultant writing on politics, government, and other subjects.
-He thankful for being part of the Eastern Shore community.
+Dean is a retired attorney and public affairs consultant writing on politics, government and other subjects.